google/zx/README.md

 ### ``$`command` ``

-Executes a given string using the `exec` function from the `child_process` package and returns `ProcessPromise<ProcessOutput>`.
+Executes a given string using the `spawn` function from the `child_process` package and returns `ProcessPromise<ProcessOutput>`.

 ```js